veetifomin/kahoot-win-db/README.md

 These are the files for Kahoot Winner's Kahoot! database!
+Quizzes added when a new quiz is played.